 - Disputed payments have a £15 fee attached, which can be refunded if the customer’s bank resolves the dispute in your favour

-- Invoicing isn’t the most straightforward aspect of Stripe so you might need a separate invoice system
+- Invoicing is not the most straightforward aspect of Stripe, so you might need a separate invoice system

 - You need to have a Public Key certificate to use Stripe

 Check out Stripe here: https://stripe.com/gb

 Worldpay provides your customers with lots of different ways to pay, including PayPal.
 They have a team of experts on hand to help you choose the right service for your business and have a flexible pricing plan.